-India’s top fitness and wellbeing startup Cure.fit expands to the U.S. – TechCrunch
+India’s top fitness and well-being startup Cure.fit expands to the US – TechCrunch

 To retain its physical subscribers, the startup has in part also signed up several athletes such as cricketers AB de Villiers and Jonty Rhodes and boxer Mary Kom for guiding some classes.

-While the coronavirus pandemic has accelerated its growth, the startup has also taken several cost cutting measures in recent months to stay lean.
-Cure.fit has eliminated about 1,400 jobs since March and shut 10% of its physical centres across India permanently.
+While the coronavirus pandemic has accelerated its growth, the startup has also taken several cost-cutting measures in recent months to stay lean.
+Cure.fit has eliminated about 1,400 jobs since March and permanently shut 10% of its physical centres across India.

 “With ambiguity on normalcy and reopening of gyms across the country anytime soon, we have had to take necessary measures to ensure business continuity.
 We are ensuring that the impacted employees are taken care of and we plan to rehire them once the gyms are reopened and our business gets back on track,” said Bansal.